Sydney Park Wetlands Alexandria

 You could visit Oatley Park two or three times and see something different.
 There is plenty of bird life, over 100 species have been spotted here, there are also possums and occasionally an echidna if you come on a quiet day.

-• Dog-friendly: Yes, dogs on leash are welcome
+• Dogs on a leash are welcome

 Where: 1 Dame Mary Gilmore Rd, Oatley